blokidde/Blokboy-gaming-device/docs/uxd/concept_design.md

 # Concept & Design prototype

 ## concept
 im going to try to make the design look a little like an old gameboy. for designing i used the tool Freecad.

+## user description
+the user is someone who wants to play a classic snake game on a physical, handheld gaming devie. the user wants to get instant feedback from joystick and button inputs and view scores after a game. the device needs to be small, portable, and easy to charge.

+## user needs
+- the device must be compact and handheld
+- it must feel like an oldschool gameboy
+- it must be possible to track gameplay stats
+- scores must be sent to a database
+- the data should be viewable in a simple online dashboard
+- the device must be easy to assemble without tools or glue
+- a battery must fit inside so it's fully portable

 ## first design